 RHBH – Short for ‘right-handed backhand’.
 A type of throw where a person throws with their right hand with a backhand throw.
 Other throws are RHFH for ‘right-handed forehand’, and the equivalent throws for left-handed players, LHBH and LHFH.
 When discussing disc flight it is important to make this distinction.

 Rim – The outer portion of the disc.
 The width of the rim primarily determines the speed of the disc.
 Generally speaking, the wider the rim, the higher the speed number.

 Rim Depth – The height of a rim, or how deep a rim is.
 The distance between the flight plate and the bottom of the disc measured from the inside of the distance.

-Rim Width – How wide the rim of a disc is, also known as “wing.”
+Rim Width – This disc golf term describes how wide the rim of a disc is, also known as “wing.”

 Ring of Fire – A putting game commonly held in conjunction with a tournament where participants get in a circle around a basket, then all putt simultaneously.
 Those who make it retrieve their disc and continue putting until there is one winner.
 There is not usually flames involved in a disc golf ring of fire.

 Road and beyond – A term used to indicate an out of bounds area.
 If a disc lands on or past the road, it is considered OB.